Baguio: Air

 Loakan Airport is the lone airport serving the general area of Baguio.
 The airport is classified as a trunkline airport, or a major commercial domestic airport, by the Civil Aviation Authority of the Philippines.
 Major commercial operations to Baguio however ceased after Philippine Airlines closed their Baguio route in 1998.
 There were attempts to reopen Baguio routes throughout the following two decades by different airline operators such as Asian Spirit and Sky Pasada but none were able to sustain continuous operation.
-Commercial flights have once again resumed in 2022 with Philippine Airlines operating Baguio–Cebu flights and vice-versa.
+Commercial flights resumed in 2022 with Philippine Airlines (operated by PAL Express) operating Baguio–Cebu flights and vice versa but operations were halted by Philippine Airlines in July 2024 because of poor passenger traffic.

 The airport is located south of the city center.
 Due to the limited length of the runway, being only 1,802 m long, it is restricted to commuter size aircraft.
 The airport is used primarily by helicopters, turbo-prop and piston engine aircraft, although on rare occasions light business jets (LBJ) have flown into the airport.

 Land

 Jeepneys and taxis are the main means of public transportation in the city.
 The government's push for jeepney modernization has led to an increase of modern EURO 4 compliant PUVs plying Baguio's center.
 The rollout however for full jeepney modernization had been hampered by the COVID-19 pandemic.
 There are several bus lines linking Baguio with Manila, Bontoc, Mariveles, Olongapo, Cabanatuan, and provinces such as Pangasinan, Pampanga, Bataan, Nueva Ecija, Aurora, Cavite, La Union, Nueva Vizcaya and those in the Ilocos regions.
-Notable bus lines that operate the Baguio to Manila routes are Victory Liner, Genesis Transport Service and its premium bus line Joybus, and Pangasinan Solid North.
+Notable bus companies that operate the Baguio to Manila routes are Victory Liner, Genesis Transport and its premium bus line JoyBus, and Solid North.

 From Metro Manila, Baguio is accessible via NLEX (from Bulacan to Pampanga), SCTEX (Pampanga to Tarlac) and TPLEX (from Tarlac to La Union).
 The three main access roads leading to Baguio from the lowlands are Kennon Road (formerly known as the Benguet Road), Aspiras–Palispis Highway (previously known as Marcos Highway) and Naguilian Road, also known as Quirino Highway.
 The newest road that connects the city to the lowlands is Asin Road (also known as Asin-San Pascual-Tubao, La Union Road).
 All these roads traverse the municipality of Tuba, Benguet.